Creed (band): Reunion, Full Circle and 2012 tour (2009–2012)

-While Tremonti referred to Creed as "officially in our past" in 2006, years later, on April 27, 2009, Creed's website announced that the band had reunited for a new tour and plans for a new album.
+While Tremonti referred to Creed as "officially in our past" in 2006, in April 2009, Creed's website announced that the band had reunited for a new tour and plans for a new album.
 According to Tremonti, "We're all very excited to reconnect with our fans and each other after seven long years."
 He later added that being in Creed again was "the last thing [he] expected."
 Phillips also stated: "Our career as Creed came to a very abrupt and unforeseen ending.
 After reflecting on some of the greatest personal and professional moments of our lives, we've come to realize that we are still very capable of continuing that career and our friendship on a grander scale than ever before."
 In an interview for People magazine, Stapp elaborated on the reunion, saying, "We never felt like we weren't together.
 We're not looking at this as a reunion.
 It's more of a rebirth."

 In June 2009, Creed performed with Marshall on bass for the first time in eight years on Sessions@AOL, showing the band playing four of their hits.
 In addition, the band performed live on Fox & Friends on June 26, 2009.
 Creed's reunion tour, with touring guitarist Eric Friedman, kicked off on August 6, 2009, and concluded on October 20.
 Full Circle, Creed's first album in eight years, came out on October 27, 2009.
-Stapp elaborated on the title, which is also the name of a track to appear on the album: "It really defines and articulates, melody-wise and lyrically, what's happened with us.
+Stapp explained the title as follows: "It really defines and articulates, melody-wise and lyrically, what's happened with us.
 We've come full circle and it's a great place to be."
 The first single from Full Circle, "Overcome", was posted on the band's official website on August 18, 2009, the same day the radio premiere started along with its release as a digital download on August 25.
 The second single, "Rain", was released to radio stations on September 23 and became available on October 6, 2009, as another digital download.
 The third single, "A Thousand Faces", was released in 2010.